-This marks McConnell-Miller's second stint at Pitt as the Pittsburgh native was an assistant coach with the Panthers from 1991-93.
+This marks McConnell-Miller's second stint with the Panthers as the Pittsburgh native was an assistant coach from 1991-93.

 Prior to joining the Pitt coaching staff, McConnell-Miller served as an assistant coach with the WNBA's Tulsa Shock for two years.
 She was responsible for scouting and player development, among other duties.